 12. Lying Bent-Knee Oblique Twist

-- Lie on back on the floor or mat with arms extended out to the sides to keep your body stable during the exercise.
+- Lie on your back on the floor or mat with arms extended out to the sides to keep your body stable during the exercise.

 - Keep your core tight during the movement to activate your obliques against resistance.